kukrma/neuralink-challenge-visualization/README.md

 With everything prepared, the code should be ready to use.
 One you launch the `app.py` script, the application can be accessed locally on URL: [http://127.0.0.1:8050/](http://127.0.0.1:8050/) via any web browser as long as the script is running.

-The application does not work without the necessary data, which is not published on this repository due to its significant size.
-Luckily, the entire dataset is publicly available on the *Neuralink Compression Challenge* website:
+The application does not work without the necessary data, which is not published on this repository due to uncertain licensing by Neuralink.
+However, the entire dataset is publicly available on the *Neuralink Compression Challenge* website:

 [<img src="https://img.shields.io/badge/URL-Neuralink Compression Challenge-white">](https://content.neuralink.com/compression-challenge/README.html)